NiceKekel/weatherApp/README.md

 # weatherApp
-simple weather app
+simple weather app.
-warning: this app uses api which banned in few countries
+Warning: this app uses api which banned in few countries